 The Department was founded in 1959 and offers B.S., M.S., and Ph.D. degrees.
-It has 14 full-time faculty positions with research interests covering a wide range of topics in both theory and applications.
-The Department’s annual Applied Statistics in Agriculture Conference, now in its 25th year, boasts outstanding keynote speakers and each year draws over 100 participants from around the country.
-Currently there are about 55 graduate students, about one third to one half of whom are working toward a PhD.
+It has 15 full-time faculty positions with research interests covering a wide range of topics in both theory and applications.
+The Department’s annual Applied Statistics in Agriculture Conference just completed its 25th consecutive year and draws over 100 participants from around the country.
+Currently there are about 55 graduate students with about one third to one half working toward a PhD.
 The majority of graduate students are supported with teaching assistantships.
-For more information about the Department of Statistics see www.ksu.edu/stats, and for information about the MPH program, see http://www.k-state.edu/mphealth/.
+For more information about the Department of Statistics see www.ksu.edu/stats.

 Kansas State University has approximately 23,000 students from all 50 states and 90 countries.
 The University is located in Manhattan, Kansas.
 The “Little Apple” is a classic college town with a zoo, 21 parks, and a recreation trail that circles the city.
 Manhattan is also home to exciting Big XII sports, excellent restaurants, and outdoor recreation.
 Located in the Flint Hills of Kansas and edging the Kansas River, Manhattan is situated 9 miles north of Interstate 70, 125 miles west of Kansas City.

-Application materials include a cover letter, a complete CV, transcripts of all graduate level coursework, and three letters of reference.
-The cover letter should discuss the applicant’s background and interests as they relate to our preferred qualities given above.
+Application materials include a cover letter, a complete CV, transcripts of graduate level coursework, and names and contact information for three professional references.
+The cover letter should discuss the applicant’s background and interests as they relate to our preferred qualities given above and provide evidence of teaching effectiveness.
+At least one reference should be able to comment on the potential for teaching excellence.
 Please email, if possible, all materials to email@example.com.
-Hard copies of materials can be mailed Gary Gadbury, Search Committee Chair, Department of Statistics, 101 Dickens Hall, Kansas State University, Manhattan, KS 66506.
-Review of applications will begin January 7, 2013 and continue until the position is filled.
+Hard copies of materials can be mailed to Gary Gadbury, Search Committee Chair, Department of Statistics, 101 Dickens Hall, Kansas State University, Manhattan, KS 66506.
+Review of applications will begin October 15, 2013, and continue until the position is filled.